-Figure 4: Example of homopolymer plots.
+Figure 5: Example of homopolymer plots.
 Panel A) shows the homopolymer plot of a sequence set whose quality deteriorates strongly at the end of the reads leading to "N"-only base calls at the end of all reads from approximately position 75 on.
 This is a rather expected and, in the case shown, hardly alarming result, since there is no indication of an increased fraction of homopolymer base calls until the very low quality end of the reads.
 Panel B) shows a severe case with two blocks of homopolymer calls caused by a defect in the sequencing pipeline.

-- 1) Consecutive homopolymers.
-In rare cases, we have encountered raw sequencing data that showed the occurrence of short homopolymer stretches in every or almost every read starting at a specific nucleotide position that was the same across all reads.
-The base that was called, however, was not the same across the reads, i.e. read a might show a AAAAA pentamer starting a position 22 while read b contains a GGGGG stretch at the same position.
-We are not sure what technical defect causing this effect, but it will manifest itself as a clear spike towards a value of 1.0 on the consecutive homopolymer plot (see Figure 4) - 2) Kmer frequency scan.
+2) Kmer frequency scan.
 Sequence biases in a large set of reads can be detected by breaking up the reads into shorter fragments of a defined size K (i.e. Kmers) and conting the frequency of occurrence of each such fragment.
 The expected frequency of occurrence of each Kmer can be computed from the nucleotide composition of the sampled sequences.
 If the observed frequency of a specific Kmer exceeds its expected frequency by a factor of 3, the Kmer is considered as enriched and recorded.
 The 10 most enriched Kmers will be reported in the quality results summary, also graphically showing the positional enrichment within the reads.
 By default, RobiNA will only scan for enriched 5mer Kmers.
 The user can, however, choose to record a wider range of Kmer lengths and also restrict the maximal number of individual Kmers to record for the enrichment analysis by changing the settings on the "Kmer" settings tab.
 Changing the settings there to higher values will also lead to a strongly increased computation time and memory consumption of the Java Virtual Machine (JVM) - so please make sure that you have a fast computer that provides the necessary.
-Please note that the Kmer enrichment analysis is computed for each input file individually - so if you run the quality checks in more than one parallel thread (see "parallel processes" in the "general" settings tab), the memory requirement is multiplied by the number of threads. - 3) Base call frequencies.
+Please note that the Kmer enrichment analysis is computed for each input file individually - so if you run the quality checks in more than one parallel thread (see "parallel processes" in the "general" settings tab), the memory requirement is multiplied by the number of threads.

+- 3) Base call frequencies.
 This module simply records the frequency in which each base (A, C, G, T and N) was seen at each position in the reads.
 Depending on the sample that was sequenced, the expected result will vary.
 Usually, when sequencing poly-A mRNA, you would expect to see roughly the same nucleotide composition as that of the underlying genome.
 In the case of many plant genomes, the composition usually shows a slight AT bias. - 4) Overrepresented sequences.
 Analogous to the Kmer frequency module, this module identifies longer sequences that occur more often than expected.
 Usually these would be adapter sequences carried over from the library generation etc.